jtangelder/denon-remote/README.md

 # Denon Remote
-CLI for Denon AVR-X1000, and possibly others in the AVR series.
+CLI for Denon AVR-X1000, and possibly others in the AVR serie.

 ```
 $ npm install jtangelder/denon-remote -g